 If the environmental toxin aspect is ignored, you are not likely to see any improvements, regardless of what other steps you take.

-When we are under stress, we have a greater need for neurotransmitters, because they are what helps us cope with the stressful situation and return to the non-stress (parasympathetic) state.
+When we are under stress, we have a greater need for neurotransmitters, because they are what help us cope with the stressful situation and return to the non-stress (parasympathetic) state.